Medical/Dental Preparatory Program (MCAT or DAT Prep Course; or Basic Medical Science Course)

 • Is for college sophomores, juniors, seniors or recent graduates.
 Priority consideration will be given to pipeline participants.

-• Track One MCAT/DAT Preparation Program is for students who will be taking the Medical College Admission Test (MCAT) or Dental Admission Test (DAT).
+• The MCAT/DAT Preparation Program is for students who will be taking the Medical College Admission Test (MCAT) or Dental Admission Test (DAT).
 The program focuses on MCAT test preparation or DAT test preparation, application essay workshop, mock interviews, professional development workshops, and some exposure to clinical medicine or dental medicine.

-• Provides a stipend.
+• Provides housing, meals, and a stipend.

 Important Dates

-• March 1, 2023: Submission date for all applications.
-All applications must be submitted by midnight March 1 to be considered for admission.
+• February 16, 2024: Submission date for all applications.
+All applications must be submitted by midnight February 16 to be considered for admission.

-• March 1, 2023: Submission date for all supporting documents.
-All supporting documents must be received by March 1 to be considered for admission.
+• February 16, 2024: Submission date for all supporting documents.
+All supporting documents must be received by February 16 to be considered for admission.

-• June 12, 2023: First day of program for the MCAT/DAT track.
+• June 3, 2024: First day of program for the MCAT/DAT track.

-• July 21, 2023: Last day of program.
+• July 19, 2024: Last day of program.

 Application Criteria